 - There is a need for development of methods targeted to cognitive problems such as deficiencies in working memory and language deficits.

 Dr. Arnold later published his review of the non-stimulant treatments which the panel had almost totally ignored.
-It can be seen here.
+(Full text) - Request password

 As the 1998 conference was being organized, and responding to the ongoing complaint that there was no long term research on the safety or efficacy of stimulant medication, a 14-month study known as the Multimodal Treatment Study of ADHD (MTA Study), had already been initiated.
 It involved more than 570 children with ADHD at 6 sites in the United States and Canada.
 Results generally showed that medication alone was more effective than psychosocial treatments alone, but that their combination was beneficial for some children.
 More than 40 studies have subsequently been published from this same data.
 [Note: Diet was not included in this study, and although this is often billed as the "largest study on ADHD ever done," the Schoenthaler study on over a million children whose diet had been changed was much larger.]